mosTavassoli/RunTogether-UX/M4/milestone4.md

 + Age range: 18-70
 + Basic skills in using a smartphone
 + Expertise with our app: no, never seen it
-+ Usage of running apps: yes at least once a day
++ Usage of running apps: yes at least once in a month
 + Doing running activity: yes at least once in a month
 + At least basic knowledge of English